The-Scripters-Guild/ForgeWiki/forge/standards/mode-setup/ranked.md

 ## Weapons

-Adjustments to weapons required for the Ranked sandbox.
+Adjustments to weapons required for the standard Ranked sandbox.
 These are modifications to the [standard setup for weapon spawners](../../gameplay/sandbox/weapons/weapon-spawning.md).

 ### M41 SPNKr